learningequality/learningequality.org-v2/docs/front-end/tooling.md

 ## Further details of the packages included

 - **autoprefixer** - adds vendor prefixes as necessary for the browsers defined in `browserslist` in the npm config https://www.npmjs.com/package/autoprefixer
-- **babel-core** - transpiler for es6 / react https://www.npmjs.com/package/babel-core
+- **babel-core** - transpiler for es6 https://www.npmjs.com/package/babel-core
 - **babel-eslint** - add-on for extra linting of experimental features (may not be necessary for all projects) https://www.npmjs.com/package/babel-eslint
 - **babel-jest** - use Babel with Jest https://jestjs.io/docs/en/getting-started#using-babel
 - **babel-loader** - use babel with webpack - https://www.npmjs.com/package/babel-loader